Non-Toxic School Supplies

 While you can’t control most of the chemical exposure your child may encounter in school–from paints on walls to vinyl flooring, there are some items you can send that will reduce the body burden of all the students lucky enough to be in your kid’s class:)

-- Disposable plastic cups, common in classrooms and cafeterias, are identifiable by the #7 recycling code on the bottom.
+Disposable plastic cups, common in classrooms and cafeterias, are identifiable by the #7 recycling code on the bottom.
 They contain phthalates.
-Send your kids to school with their own water bottle (see recommendations above) or a cup made from stainless steel or lead-free enamel.
+Send your kids to school with their own water bottle (see recommendations above) or a cup made from silicone or lead-free enamel.